-The Children's' Internet Protection Act (CIPA), 47 U.S.C., 254 (h) (5) requires school to implement certain measures and actions to ensure that students are restricted from accessing inappropriate materials online using school-owned computers.
+The Children's Internet Protection Act (hereinafter "CIPA"), Pub.
+L. No. 106-554, 114 Stat.
+2763 (codified as amended in scattered sections of 20 U.S.C. and 47 U.S.C.)
+47 U.S.C. § 254(h)(5) requires schools to implement certain measures and actions to ensure that students are restricted from accessing inappropriate materials online using school-owned computers.
 This School's Acceptable Network and Internet Use Policy (hereinafter "AUP") is intended to set forth the specific obligations and responsibilities of all users, including students and staff, who access the School's Network, and to ensure such use complies with the CIPA requirements.